dzekelid/events/_listings/meetup/2-events-get.md

           in the output
         type: string
       - in: query
+        name: group_domain
+        description: Group custom domain
+        type: string
+      - in: query
+        name: group_id
+        description: Multiple ids may be separated with commas
+        type: string
+      - in: query
+        name: group_urlname
+        description: Path to group from meetup
+        type: string
+      - in: query
         name: limited_events
         description: Include limited event information for private groups that wish to expose only a small amount of information about their events
+        type: string
+      - in: query
+        name: member_id
+        description: Single member id, to find events in this member's groups
+        type: string
+      - in: query
+        name: rsvp
+        description: Filters events by the currently authenticated member's RSVP status
         type: string
       - in: query
         name: status